FusionAuth/fusionauth-site/site/_posts/2022-02-08-announcing-fusionauth-1-33.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.33 of FusionAuth.
-This version shipped Feburary 7, 2022.
+This version shipped February 7, 2022.
 1.33 includes a ton of bug fixes, official Docker support for a number of architectures, and improvements to the MFA process.

 <!--more-->